 Resumption of eligibility for FTB

-If the individual was not eligible for FTB Part A and/or FTB Part B for the whole of an income year (ineligible year) following the 2 consecutive years of zero entitlement, and ineligibility was for a non-income related reason (e.g. they did not have an FTB child), they may qualify for an exception.
+If the individual was not eligible for FTB Part A and/or FTB Part B for the whole of an income year (ineligible year) following the 2 consecutive years of zero entitlement, and ineligibility was for a non-income related reason (for example, they did not have an FTB child), they may qualify for an exception.
 To test this, the individual must provide Centrelink with a copy of their ATO notice of assessment for the ineligible year.
 Centrelink will then use this, in conjunction with the individual's current circumstances, to establish whether the individual has any entitlement to FTB on the basis of that income in the current income year.
 If they do, the exemption will be applied.

 Act reference: FA(Admin)Act section 32AH Exception-resumption of eligibility for FTB